-Top 5 nationalities of asylum seekers at the border in 2012 were Filipinos (8.6%), Nigerians (7.6%), Syrians (7%), Sri Lankans (5.5%), and Malians (4.7%).59
+Top 5 nationalities of asylum seekers at the border in 2013 were Congolese (DRC) (7.8%), Nigerians (6.4%), Malians (6%), Camerounians (5.2%) and Guineans (4.7%).104

 The competent administrative authority for delimiting waiting areas is the Prefect of the Département and in Paris, the Préfet de Police (Chief of Police).
 The decision to hold a foreign national in the waiting area, which must be justified in writing, is taken by the Head of the National Police service or the Customs and Border Police, or by a civil servant designated by them.
 In August 2012, there were 51 waiting areas in mainland France and overseas.
-Most of the activities takes place at the Roissy CDG airport60 (it concentrates 81.7% of all opinions).
+Most of the activities takes place at the Roissy CDG airport 105 (it concentrates 81.7% of all opinions).

 During the border procedure, asylum seekers are held within waiting areas.
 Waiting areas are located between the arrival and departure points and passport control.
 The law provides that they may include, within or close to the station, port or airport, or next to an arrival area, one or several places for accommodation, offering hotel-type facilities to the foreign nationals concerned.
-In these accommodation areas, there should be an area for lawyers to hold confidential meetings with the foreign nationals61.
+In these accommodation areas, there should be an area for lawyers to hold confidential meetings with the foreign nationals106.
 Besides, since the modification of the asylum law (Ceseda) of 16 June 2011, waiting areas can be extended within 10km from a border crossing point, when it is found that a group of at least 10 foreigners just crossed the border.
 The group of 10 can have been identified on a same location or various locations within the 10km area.
-This exceptional extended waiting area can be maintained for a maximum of 26 days.62 This possibility has not been implemented until now.
+This exceptional extended waiting area can be maintained for a maximum of 26 days.107 This possibility has not been implemented until now.

 According to the law, waiting areas can include "hotel type" accommodation areas.
 In practice, those are only established in the Roissy CDG airport (ZAPI 3) and can accommodate up to 160 persons.
 In the other waiting areas, the material conditions for accommodation can vary greatly: foreign nationals are sometimes accommodated in a nearby hotel (like in Orly at night time), or in rooms within police stations.
-They do not all have access to "hotel-type" services.63
+They do not all have access to "hotel-type" services.108

 The Border division of OFPRA formulates an opinion that is communicated to the Ministry of Interior, which takes the final decision to authorise entry into France or not.
 In theory, the authority in charge of checking whether the asylum request is manifestly unfounded should only examine whether the given facts are manifestly irrelevant to the criteria of the Geneva Convention, or the criteria used to grant subsidiary protection.
 This review could resemble a procedure to verify admissibility.
 It should only be a superficial review, not an in-depth one, of the asylum request.
 In practice, the assessment usually covers the verification of the credibility of the account (interview reports contain comments as to stereotypical, imprecise or incoherent accounts, with a lack of written proof).
 This practice of examining the request on the merits is extremely problematic.
 If the asylum request is not considered to be manifestly unfounded, the foreign national is authorised to enter the French territory and is given an 8-day temporary visa (safe passage).
 Within this time frame, upon a request from the asylum seeker, the competent prefectures will grant a temporary permit to remain, allowing the asylum seeker to lodge their asylum request to OFPRA.
+Refusals entail the removal109 of the foreign national, usually to their country of origin (in application of annex 9 of the Chicago Convention).